XuJiandong/serde_molecule/README.md

 }
 ```

-If the top-level type is a molecule struct, the second argument to `to_vec`
+If the top-level type is a molecule struct, the second argument to `to_vec` or
-should be `true`.
-If the value is `false`, the top-level type is considered a
+`from_slice` should be `true`.
+If the value is `false`, the top-level type is
-molecule table.
+considered a molecule table.

 ## Map